CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures: CBDC Scenario Example

-Note that we do not cover validators' operations here, like data backup.
-We will discuss it in Section C.
+Figure \ref{fig:mathmodel} shows how the state machine ensures the leader node records the token in the ledger before noticing clients.
+However, it only covers operations from the leader node rather than validator nodes.
+The validators in the consensus algorithm do a data backup, which can help to reduce malicious behaviours.
+We discuss it in Section IV 4 Security.

 Figure \ref{fig:figuretheory} shows data model of leaders' ledgers.
-Transaction records are subject to the leader's ledger.
-Once a leader updates its ledger, the transaction becomes legal and immutable.
-If traders want to revert the transaction, they must initiate a new transaction to return the token.
+Transactions are subject to the leader's ledger.
+Once a leader updates its ledger successfully, the transaction becomes legal and immutable.

-\begin{definition} \textbf{(Ledger State)} The ledger state of the regulated cryptocurrency is defined as a directed graph D=<V(D), E(D), $\varphi$> that the elements of V(D) are vertices (tokens) and the elements of E(D) are edges (token flow) in the model. $\varphi$ is ordered mapping from token set V to token flow set E. \end{definition}
+\begin{definition} \textbf{(Ledger State)} The ledger state of the CBDC is defined as a directed graph D=<V(D), E(D), $\varphi$> that the elements of V(D) are vertices (tokens) and the elements of E(D) are edges (token flow). $\varphi$ is ordered mapping from token set V to token flow set E. \end{definition}

 \begin{definition} \textbf{(UTXO)} $UTXO=\{\tau|\tau\in V(D) \land d_{G}^{+}(\tau)=0\}$.
-UTXO is an unspent transaction token set.
-In the model, an unspent token means there is no edge coming from it (the out-degree of it is 0). \end{definition}
+UTXO is an unspent transaction output set.
+An unspent token means no edge coming from it (the out-degree of it is 0). \end{definition}

 \begin{definition} \textbf{(Transaction Graph)} A transaction graph is a directed graph TD=<V(TD), E(TD), $\varphi$>.
-In a transaction graph, the in-degree of an input token is 0 and the out-degree of an output token is 0.
-Leader's ledger will be updated when a transaction is finished by the state machine ($\forall$x. $\forall$ $\tau$.(Tx($\tau$,x) $\Rightarrow$ D = D + TD)). \end{definition} Figure \ref{fig:transactiontype} shows all types of transaction graph.
-The Initial Issuance Transaction can only be initiated by the currency issuer (Central Bank), who can generate a new token from the genesis point.
-The Final Redemption Transaction has to be checked by the central bank (transaction receiver).
-Besides, our model needs the central bank to carry out real-time Initial Issuance Transactions and Final Redemption Transactions.
-Other types of transactions can be regulated in a deferred manner for central banks, which reduces the central bank's performance stress.
-A valid transaction in in figure \ref{fig:transactiontype} would produce new tokens.
+The in-degree of an input token and the out-degree of an output token are both 0 in any transaction graph.
+The leader node updates the ledger when the state machine finishes a transaction ($\forall$x. $\forall$ $\tau$.(Tx($\tau$,x) $\Rightarrow$ D = D + TD)). \end{definition}

+Figure \ref{fig:transactiontype} shows all types of transaction graph.
+Only currency issuer (Central Bank) can initiate the Initial Issuance Transaction, generating a new token from the genesis point.
+It also needs to check the Final Redemption Transaction as the transaction receiver.
+Both types of transactions need the central bank to carry out real-time operations.